 Those who hold to postmillennialism believe that this world will become better and better—all evidence to the contrary notwithstanding—with the entire world eventually becoming “Christianized.”
 After this happens, Christ will return.
 However, this is not the view of the world in the end times that Scripture presents.
 From the book of Revelation, it is easy to see that the world will be a terrible place during that future time.
 Also, in 2 Timothy 3:1-7, Paul describes the last days as “terrible times.”

-Those who hold to postmillennialism use a non-literal method of interpreting unfulfilled prophecy, assigning their own meanings to words.
-The problem with this is that when someone starts assigning meanings to words other than their normal meaning, a person can decide that a word, phrase, or sentence means anything he wants it to mean.
+Those who hold to postmillennialism use a non-literal method of interpreting unfulfilled prophecy, often interpreting prophetic passages allegorically.
+The problem with this is that when the normal meaning of a passage is abandoned, its meaning can become entirely subjective.
 All objectivity concerning the meaning of words is lost.
 When words lose their meaning, communication ceases.
 However, this is not how God has intended for language and communication to be.
 God communicates to us through His written word, with objective meanings to words, so that ideas and thoughts can be communicated.